Program at a Glance

 - Applicants whose native language is not English must meet the English Language Proficiency Admission Requirements.

-The statement of purpose should address the circumstances that may have led the applicants to poor academic performance, what had changed and why they think they’ll be successful now. - Applicants for the Advanced Financial Planning program must submit documentation showing that they have already passed the CFP examination.
+- Applicants for the Advanced Financial Planning program must submit documentation showing that they have already passed the CFP examination.

 Proficiency Requirements